civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 205.007

-  **(1)** Newfoundland and Labrador social legislation and any regulations made under it apply to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, **or for the purposes of offshore renewable energy projects**, within the offshore area.
+  **(1)** Newfoundland and Labrador social legislation and any regulations made under it apply to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, or for the purposes of offshore renewable energy projects, within the offshore area.

-> **Explanatory Note**:
-> Existing text of subsection 205.007(1):
-> *Existing Text*:
-> > Newfoundland and Labrador social legislation and any regulations made under it apply to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum within the offshore area.

 ### Section 91

   **(1)** Paragraph 205.008(1)(a) of the Act is replaced by the following:

-    a marine installation or structure that is situated within the offshore area in connection with the exploration or drilling for — or the production, conservation or processing of — petroleum, **or in connection with offshore renewable energy projects**, within the offshore area and that is in the offshore area for the purpose of becoming, or that is, permanently attached to, permanently anchored to or permanently resting on the seabed or subsoil of the submarine areas of the offshore area;
+    a marine installation or structure that is situated within the offshore area in connection with the exploration or drilling for — or the production, conservation or processing of — petroleum, or in connection with offshore renewable energy projects, within the offshore area and that is in the offshore area for the purpose of becoming, or that is, permanently attached to, permanently anchored to or permanently resting on the seabed or subsoil of the submarine areas of the offshore area;

   **(2)** Subsection 205.008(2) of the Act is replaced by the following:

-    **(2)** Part I of the `Canada Labour Code` applies to and in respect of a marine installation or structure that is situated within the offshore area in connection with the exploration or drilling for — or the production, conservation or processing of — petroleum, **or in connection with offshore renewable energy projects**, within the offshore area if subsection (1) does not apply to or in respect of the marine installation or structure.
+    **(2)** Part I of the `Canada Labour Code` applies to and in respect of a marine installation or structure that is situated within the offshore area in connection with the exploration or drilling for — or the production, conservation or processing of — petroleum, or in connection with offshore renewable energy projects, within the offshore area if subsection (1) does not apply to or in respect of the marine installation or structure.

 ### Section 92